Overview of the issue

 Chronic Wasting Disease is spreading alarmingly among deer herds in states all across the country, creating uncertainty for hunters and driving up costs for wildlife agencies faced with the prospect of controlling the disease.

 Failing to deal with the spread of CWD will certainly increase the challenges associated with recruiting and retaining more hunters.
-That’s why the TRCP, Archery Trade Association, National Wildlife Federation, National Deer Alliance, Quality Deer Management Association, and Wildlife Management Institute have come together to get deer hunters involved.
+That’s why the TRCP, Archery Trade Association, National Wildlife Federation, National Deer Alliance, Quality Deer Management Association, Wildlife Management Institute, and others have come together to get deer hunters involved.

 How you can help

 Real and meaningful steps must be taken by the federal government to finally begin to control this emerging epidemic.
 If we don’t act soon, the very future of hunting and wildlife conservation could be at stake.
 Hunters have played a major role in the recovery of deer herds on the North American landscape, one of the best conservation success stories in our history.
 But we must do our part again.

 - Get to know the Chronic Wasting Disease Alliance, a joint project of the Boone and Crockett Club, Mule Deer Foundation, and Rocky Mountain Elk Foundation

 - Download APHIS’s Chronic Wasting Disease Program Standards